nawed2611/maxim-ai/README.md

 ## Redis Implementation

 The redis implementation is done using the redis client library and redis-commander for the GUI interface.
 The client library is used to connect to the redis server and listen for events.

+rPush: Add a job to the end of the queue.
+lPop: Remove and return the first element from a queue.
+lRem: Remove specific elements from a queue.

+## API Endpoints

+1.